bitcoin-core/HWI/docs/trezor.md

 * The current implementation does not support signing Multisig inputs
 * Transactions with arbitrary input scripts (scriptPubKey, redeemScript, or witnessScript) and arbitrary output scripts cannot be signed

+## Note on `backup`

+Once the device is backed up at setup, the seed words will not be shown again to be backed up.
+The implementation here lets users know that `backup` does not work.